IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 Specifying [relationships](https://en.wikipedia.org/wiki/Class_diagram#Instance-level_relationships) between entities in the Intent Architect modelers are initiated by right-clicking an entity in the visual diagram, then clicking the `New Association` option and then completed by clicking on the other class which you want to be the target of the relationship.

+> [!NOTE]
+> To learn more about these associations, visit [this article](xref:references.domain-designer.associations) for more information.

 Create an association between `Owner` and `Pet`:

 - Right-click on `Owner` entity.